dtaralla/rrise/README.md

 [![MIT/Apache 2.0](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)](./LICENSE)

 ## What is Rrise?
 Rrise is a Rust binding for [Wwise](https://www.audiokinetic.com/en/products/wwise).
 It is _not_ and *does not want* to be a complete game engine integration, but rather a starting point for other crates leveraging the binding.

-The end goal is to provide game engines written in Rust like [Bevy](https://github.com/bevyengine/bevy) and [Amethyst](https://github.com/amethyst/amethyst) with a safe Wwise API, without having to tinker with the FFI world.
+The end goal is to provide game engines written in Rust like [Bevy](https://github.com/bevyengine/bevy) with a safe Wwise API, without having to tinker with the FFI world.

 ### About your expectations...
 This is planned to become a rather advanced crate, that paves the way for exciting sound engine work in established Rust